shmulik-willinger/traffic_sign_classifier/writeup.md

 **Approach taken for finding the solution**

-I started with LeNet architecture and the train accuracy wasn't high enugh, so I start with changing the default parameters of the batch and epochs which improved the results.
+I started with LeNet architecture and the train accuracy wasn't high enough, so I start with changing the default parameters of the batch and epochs which improved the results.
 I applied grayscale on the dataset which give some better results and also the model is much more faster.
 After adding more images to the dataset (in the preprocessing step) I also observed better results.
 Adding the dropout function after each layer also improving the accuracy ('Max pooling' steps dosen't need it since it already performing dropout)